HC takes cognisance of 'ruckus' created by tourists in parts of HP, seeks status report from state govt | Law-Order

 The court cited another report which stated that after the incident at Manikaran, hundreds of devotees from Punjab gathered on the afternoon of March 6 and created a ruckus at Garamor in Bilaspur district and the Chandigarh-Manali national highway was closed for about one-and-a-half hours.

-According to police, four people were injured in a clash between pilgrims from neighbouring Punjab and local people during a fair in Manikaran on the night of March 5.
+According to police, four people were injured in the clash between pilgrims from neighbouring Punjab and local people during a fair in Manikaran on the night of March 5.

 Parked vehicles bearing Punjab and Himachal Pradesh registration numbers were damaged and pilgrims pelted stones at houses, the police had said.